mParticle/docs/src/pages/developers/warehouse-sync-api/quickstart/index.md

         - To find your Org ID, log into the mParticle app.
 View the page source.
 For example, in Google Chrome, go to **View > Developer > View Page Source**.
 In the resulting source for the page, look for **"orgId":xxx**.
 This number is your Org ID.
         - Follow a similar process to find your Account ID (**"accountId":yyy**) and Workspace ID (**"workspaceId":zzz**).
     * Replace POD with the POD your mParticle account is deployed on.
 Look at the URL in your browser where you are signed into mParticle.
 The POD is one of the following values: US1, US2, EU1, AU1.
-    * Replace SNOWFLAKE_PASSWORD with the password of the Snowflake user account you defined in the Snowflake Setup section.
+    * Replace PASSWORD with the password of the warehouse user account you defined in the Data Warehouse Setup section.
 4. Replace PARTNER_FEED_KEY with the Server-to-Server Feed key you copied down in "Step 1. mParticle Setup."
+5. Enter the corresponding data warehouse username and password you copied down in "Step 2.
+Data Warehouse Setup." according to the data warehouse you are using.
-5. Replace SNOWFLAKE_AWS_IAM_USER_ARN and SNOWFLAKE_AWS_EXTERNAL_ID with the values you copied down in "Step 2.
-Snowflake Setup."
+    * For Snowflake, replace SNOWFLAKE_AWS_IAM_USER_ARN and SNOWFLAKE_AWS_EXTERNAL_ID with the values you copied from step 2.
+    * For BigQuery, replace SERVICE_ACCOUNT_ID with the service account ID you used in BigQuery, and replace SERVICE_ACCOUNT_KEY with the key from the generated JSON file in step 2.
 6. After updating all the values, click COMMAND-S (or CTRL-S) to save your changes.

 ### Update the Postman collection